Petha vs Soan Papdi vs Gulab Jamun: Calories, Taste, Shelf Life & Occasions

 If you want a lower-fat, travel-safe sweet with authentic Agra heritage, petha is a standout choice.
 For festival gifting, kesar petha offers premium aroma and presentation.
 Taj Petha crafts traditional variants with careful syrup consistency and hygienic packaging, delivering freshness across India.

-Experience the traditional flavors mentioned in this article with our premium collection.
+Experience the traditional flavors mentioned in this article.
+Same-day dispatch, free delivery ₹500+